paylogic/developer.paylogic.com/content/articles/traduki.rst

 ============================================

 As Paylogic operates in several countries, internationalization is a strong requirement.
-However, we used to do internationalization differently than how we do it these days.
+However, we used to do internationalization differently from how we do it these days.
 Our former approach was to join translation tables in order to obtain the translations.
 This allowed us to search on the internationalized fields, but it required a lot of joins, even in cases where searching was not a requirement.
 We could either `eager load <http://docs.sqlalchemy.org/en/rel_0_9/orm/tutorial.html#eager-loading>`_, load relationships at the same time the parent is loaded, or `lazy load <http://docs.sqlalchemy.org/en/rel_0_9/glossary.html#term-lazy-loading>`_, load relationships the first time they are accessed.
-When we would lazy load, and we would access an internationalized property, we would cause two queries per property.
+When we lazy load, and access an internationalized property, we cause two queries per property.

-One of these queries would be to the translations table, and the other one to a table with only the ids.
+One of these queries is to the translations table, and the other one to a table with only the ids.
 The translations table had one translation per row, which made it inefficient and difficult to get all the translations for all the properties in one row.
 For example,